 This article provides you with everything you need to know about Dress Code in Vietnam. for tourists.
 What to wear when visiting temples, pagodas, cathedral.

-Vietnam is famous for its diversity in culture and traditions.
-Vietnamese people are so simple, which are mirrored in their way of living, Vietnamese culture and particularly in their way of dressing.
-Vietnamese fashion has a touch of elegance and smartness embodied in Vietnam dress code.
-Even though Vietnamese fashion has regional differences, especially in Northern and Southern Vietnam and among the various classes, in some way or other their traditional way of dressing is similar and definitely sets them apart.
+Vietnam is famous for its fascinating culture and rich tradition.
+Vietnamese live simple lives, especially shows in their dress code, which is a touch of elegance and smartness embodied .
+Vietnam fashion is different from region to region from North to Southand among the various classes, in some way or other their traditional way of dressing is similar and definitely sets them apart.